belle2/basf2/online_book/fundamentals/hep_analyses.rst

 present a physics result.

-In BelleII there are four different data formats, reflecting which data objects are stored in a file:
+In Belle II there are four different data formats, reflecting which data objects are stored in a file:

 RAW